Step 9: Test the Application

 In the previous steps, you:

 In this tutorial, you created many artifacts for testing purposes.
-When you are ready, clean them up so that another person can run this tutorial from the start, using the same names for Infrastructure and Tenant.
+Now that you are finished, clean them up so others can run this tutorial using the same names for Infrastructure and Tenant.

 The NONPROD Infrastructure is deleted and you have completed the clean-up of your test environment.

-Thanks for completing this tutorial and proceed to the next section to learn more about using DuploCloud with AWS.
+Thanks for completing this tutorial and proceed to the next section to learn more about .